xjensen/openopps-help/profile/index.md

 If you’re a federal contractor:

-  * Select **I am a current contractor working for the Federal Government** in the **Federal Service Experience** section.
+  * Select **I am a current contractor working for the State Government** in the **State Service Experience** section.
   * Select the **Department & agency** you’re currently working for.
   * Add your federal email address.
   * Confirm your federal email address—look for the confirmation email in your inbox.

 ## 3. Complete or link your Open Opportunities profile
-Once you’ve created your login.gov account and USAJOBS profile, we’ll link them to your existing Open Opportunities profile.
+Once you’ve created your ca.gov account and USAJOBS profile, we’ll link them to your existing Open Opportunities profile.
 If you don’t have an Open Opportunities profile, we’ll help you complete the final steps of adding skills and a photo.

 Your profile highlights your skills, experience and areas of interest, such as career areas, agencies you’re interested in and other topics.
 We encourage you to review your information and fill in anything that’s missing.